attila-lendvai/maru/README.md

 > it is a sketch of how Maru's generalised eval works,
 > which is entirely accurate in intent and approach,
-> if a little different in some implementation details
+> if a little different in some implementation details (Ian Piumarta)

 ### The Parts